programminghistorian/ph-submissions/lessons/sonification.md

     ])
 ```

-and then this final bit of code writes your sound values to file:
+and then paste in this final bit of code to write your sound values to file:

 ```
 # Add a track with those notes